 Key RELiZORB® clinical accomplishments

 RELiZORB initially received de novo approval based on pre-clinical data.
 De novo approval was followed by published short and long-term clinical efficacy and safety data that expanded the RELiZORB label to include patients down to 5-years of age.1,2 CMS listed a unique B-Code and KOLs published a consensus statement supporting greater patient access to RELiZORB as standard of care for patients with cystic fibrosis on enteral feeding.
+In August 2023, the RELiZORB label was expanded to include pediatric patients as young as 2 years old and again in January 2025 to include patients as young as 1 year old.

 Pre-Clinical Animal Studies